charlesvill/ObsidianVault/NVIM notes.md

 - append beginning: I
 - delete word from start of the word: dw
 - delete till end of line: d$
+- bring to beginning of the word: 0
+-
 - set breakpoint: leader (space) + d + b
 - start debugging